Separate with commas

 SUDBURY CAY *

 Sudbury Cay is a small sand cay that barely rises above the Coral Sea and is far removed from the bustle of civilisation.
 Here we slip off our shoes and feel the sand between our toes as the tropical waters of the Coral Sea lap gently against the shoreline.
-Surrounded by glistening sea and bathed in the glow of twilight, we enjoy sunset drinks and the company of like-minded explorers as we relax and watch the sun gently sink below the horizon.
+We have an opportunity to enjoy snorkelling, diving and a glass bottom boat tour.
+Weather permitting, surrounded by glistening sea and bathed in the glow of twilight, we enjoy sunset drinks and the company of like-minded explorers as we relax and watch the sun gently sink below the horizon.

 FITZROY ISLAND *

 At Fitzroy Island, enjoy a walk through the Secret Garden rainforest, or for the more adventurous, a walk to the de-commissioned lighthouse will reward hikers with panoramic views of Coral Sea, islands and mainland mountain ranges.
-Visit the Cairns Turtle Rehabilitation Centre, a passionate non-profit organisation dedicated to the care of sick and injured turtles.
-Snorkel over the fringing reef, relax on the beach and lend a hand to the volunteers at the Cairns Turtle Rehabilitation Centre.
+Visit the Cairns Turtle Rehabilitation Centre, a passionate non-profit organization dedicated to the care of sick and injured turtles.
+Snorkel over the fringing reef, relax on the beach or enjoy a ride on the glass bottom boat if conditions are favorable.

 MON REPOS, BUNDERBERG *